inpercima/descriptions-examples-templates/templates/docker/composes/mysql-phpmyadmin/README.md

 ### `COMPOSE_PROJECT_NAME`

-Defines a global name for the compose project used for the container
+Defines a global name for the compose project used for the container and the database

 * default: `common`
 * type: `string`